mabuonomo/abbashare_web/README.md

 meteor npm install
 ```

-Create a settings.json in the root of the project
+Create a "settings.json" file in the root of the project:
 ```json
 {
     "public": {